kingborehaha/DS-Gadget/README.md

 ### 3.0.0.74
 Heal Timer updated to work on boosted HP (Ring of FAP, etc) NG+ Cycle support.
 Can read and change NG+ cycle
-Fixed an issue where DS Gadget couldn't find the SavedPositions.xml when launching from Windows Search results
+Fixed a crash that randomly occurred on character load Fixed an issue where DS Gadget couldn't find the SavedPositions.xml when launching from Windows Search results